musangisilvia/alx-higher_level_programming/README.md

 ## 6. 0x05-python-exceptions

 An exception is an error detected during execution.
 Python offers a variety of builtin exceptions and also allows for custom exceptions.

+## 7. 0x06-python_classes

+Object Oriented Programming is a way of organizing a program such that the data and functionality are put together to make an object.
+An object is an instance of a class whereby the class defines the layout of te object in terms of the attributes and methods.
+Python like any other OOP Language, supports the four main concepts of OOP.
+These are: Data Encapsulation, Data Abstraction, Inheritance and Polymorphism.